Former president Theodore Roosevelt had pet flying squirrels in the White House during his presidency.

 In South America, there is a monkey called the squirrel monkey.

-In March 1995, two naturalists announced the rediscovery of the wooly flying squirrel, thought to be extinct since 1924.
-The animal, which lives above the tree-line in the Himalayas, is gigantic by squirrel standards – two feet tall, with a tail of the same length.
-After several unsuccessful expeditions in search of it, Peter Zahler and Chantai Dietemann found the creature in an isolated valley.
+In 1994, two naturalists announced the rediscovery of the woolly flying squirrel, thought to be extinct since 1924.
+The animal, which lives in the high conifer forests of the western Himalayas, is gigantic by squirrel standards – two feet long, with a tail of the same length.
+The elusive creature was finally found by Peter Zahler and Chantal Dietemann in a valley of northern Pakistan, where it had been feasting on pine needles!

 Squirrels can jump up to 20 feet.
 They have long, muscular hind legs and short front legs that work together to aid in leaping.